-It’s not really Chinese New Year (CNY) without pigging out on copious amounts of heart-burning festive snacks, the most popular of which is undoubtedly bak kwa – sweet, smoky meat jerky.
+It’s not really Chinese New Year without pigging out on copious amounts of heart-burning festive snacks, the most popular of which is undoubtedly bak kwa – sweet, smoky pork jerky.
+And it’s gotta have those charred edges.
 There’s no shortage of stores hawking this savoury delight, with each of them being ardently defended by its munching advocates.
-But to make it easier for you to navigate the wonderful world of bak kwa, we’ve come up with our own list of favourite purveyors of this scrumptious snack.
+To make it easier for you to navigate the wonderful world of bak kwa, we’ve come up with our own list of favourite purveyors of this scrumptious snack.

 Bee Cheng Hiang